varughese/deriver/docs/tree.md

   }
 }
 ```
 As you can see, for something as simple as 2+2, the structure can get complex!
 This is why the following methods are provided, to make creation of Trees a little easier to manipulate and debug.
-(Check out the cool (toString)[#tostring] method).
+(Check out the cool [toString](#tostring) method).
 A lot of recursion is used, because well, these Trees are inherently recursive.

 ### getDir(dir)
 #### Description